MichalBortkiewicz/JaxGCRL/README.md

 JaxGCRL offers many other useful parameters, such as `num_timesteps`, `batch_size`, `episode_length`.
 For a complete list of parameters, their descriptions, and default values, refer to [link](./utils.py#L24).

 To execute multiple experiments, you can use a bash script.
-We highly recommend using Wandb for tracking and visualizing your results ([Wandb support](##wandb-support)).
-Enable Wandb logging with the `--log_wandb` flag.
-Additionally, you can organize experiments with the following flags:
-- `--project_name`
-- `--group_name`
-- `--exp_name`

 For example, the script below runs experiments to test the performance of different contrastive losses:
 ```bash
 for c_loss in binary infonce flatnce fb dp; do